 “He said therefore, “What is the kingdom of God like?
 And to what shall I compare it?
 It is like a grain of mustard seed that a man took and sowed in his garden, and it grew and became a tree, and the birds of the air made nests in its branches.” – Luke 13:18-19

 There’s probably a number of people who dislike the title of this blog, excatholic4christ.
 I even thought about changing it a few times to something more “positive.”
 But I AM an ex-Catholic and I AM for Christ.
-Both Catholics and Christians need to know the Catholic church does not teach the Gospel of salvation by God’s grace through faith in Christ alone.
+Both Catholics and Christians need to know the Catholic church does not teach the genuine Gospel of salvation by God’s grace alone, through faith alone, in Jesus Christ alone.
 Everyone who reads the New Testament knows that the Lord Jesus and the apostles weren’t patronizing and accommodating in regards to wrong doctrine.
 They confronted false religion and heresy.
 In this era of advancing ecumenism with its idols of accommodation and compromise – led by the church of Rome – I will continue to protest error and compromise and uphold the Gospel of grace.

 “…And in Antioch the disciples were first called Christians.”
 Acts 11:26